midhun1993/node-mimetype/README.md

 # node-mimetype

-We can get the mime type of files by using this package, This package is using linux mimetype library.
+Find mime type of a file, We are finding the mime type by analyzing the signature bits so it dont have any dependencies, More fast than other libraries,

+** We can identify 250+ mime types**

 ## Usage